 Publication Date: June 30, 2011

 In Only a Girl three generations of Chinese women struggle for identity against a political backdrop of the world economic depression of the 1930s, World War II, and the Indonesian Revolution.
 Nanna, the matriarch of the family, strives to preserve the family’s traditional Chinese values while her children are eager to assimilate into Dutch colonial society.
-Carolien, Nanna’s youngest daughter, is fixated on the advantages promise by adopting a western lifestyle.
+Carolien, Nanna’s youngest daughter, is fixated on the advantages promised by adopting a western lifestyle.
 She is proven wrong through her turbulent and ultimately failed marriage and the consequences of raising her daughter in the Dutch culture.
 Jenny’s western upbringing puts her at a disadvantage in the newly independent Indonesian state where Dutch culture is no longer revered.
 The unique ways in which Nanna, Carolien and Jenny face their own challenges reveal the complex tale of Chinese society in Indonesia between 1930 and 1952.